gandhimonil9823/CS_GO_Analysis/README.md

 #### How to Use

+1. Notebooks

-1. Each of the files are in Jupyter Notebook format; however, they were developed using Google Colab.
+Each of the files are in Jupyter Notebook format; however, they were developed using Google Colab.

 Google Colab can be used with a Gmail account.